infiniteflight/infiniteflight-docs/manual/pilot-user-interface/systems.md

 ---
 id: systems
 title: Systems
-meta: Learn how to interact with aircraft systems in Infinite Flight
+meta: Learn how to interact with aircraft systems in Infinite Flight.
 order: 9
 ---